Winifred Cochrane, Countess of Dundonald: Personal life

 It is believed that the Earl was landless and even through the marriage, the castle belonged solely to Winifred, according to 'The Omaha Sunday Bee'; "In fact, until his marriage, the earl of Dundonald was a very poor man, glad to receive his salary as an officer in the British army."

 Winifred died of heart failure on 16 January 1924, at her London residence.
 Her funeral was held at Llanddulas the following Saturday; it was documented as being a simple and modest service, attended by those closest to her.
 Her coffin was delivered by train from London to Llanddulas, where it was carried by a pony carriage.
 Feeling distraught, her daughter, Louisa Hamilton fainted on the platform at Chester Station whilst waiting for her connection to Abergele, on the way to the service at Llanddulas.
 Louisa's brother (most likely Thomas Cochrane) took her by taxi to her hotel, where she fainted again.
 Thomas then left Louisa in the care of the manageress so that he could attend the funeral; by the afternoon, Louisa was well enough to make her journey back to her home in London.

 Winifred's chief mourners were Robert Cochrane (her son) and her estranged husband, Douglas Cochrane.

+In her will, she stipulated that; "Each of her sons should within one year of her death adopt the surname of Hesketh before, and in addition to, that of Cochrane, the benefits to them being conditional upon compliance therewith, and she further expressed the desire that each of her sons would in the naming of his own sons perpetuate the name of Lloyd." this was to reflect their Welsh lineage, however, this request never materialised.